marinvvasilev/appcelerator-saml/README.md

 # Appcelerator SAML
-Appcelerator SAML provides [SAML 2.0](http://en.wikipedia.org/wiki/SAML_2.0) Autehntication method for Appcelerator Arrow driven applications.
+Appcelerator SAML provides [SAML 2.0](http://en.wikipedia.org/wiki/SAML_2.0) Autehntication for Appcelerator Arrow driven applications.
 The module is tested and works with the following IDps : **Onelogin, Okta, Shibboleth, SimpleSAMLphp**.

 ### The module uses